jolixab/jolix-seo/README.md

-# Jolix SEO Meta Manager
+# Jolix SEO

-A simple and effective WordPress SEO plugin to manage meta titles, descriptions, and Open Graph fields with global suffix options.
+A simple and effective WordPress SEO plugin to manage meta titles, descriptions, Open Graph fields, XML sitemaps, and redirects with global suffix options.

 ## Features

+### SEO Meta Management
 - **Simple Interface** - Clean, intuitive meta box on post/page editor
 - **Combined Fields** - One title field for both SEO and social media (no duplicate work)
 - **Smart Image Handling** - Use featured image or custom image for Open Graph